-- Spread of infection to other parts of your body such as your bones, joints, or the meninges that surround your brain and spinal cord.
+The infection can spread to other parts of your body such as your bones, joints, or the meninges that surround your brain and spinal cord.
 This is rare.
 If it does occur, it is more likely if diarrhoea is caused by salmonella infection.

-- Haemolytic uraemic syndrome is another potential complication.
-It is rare and is usually associated with traveller's diarrhoea caused by a certain type of E. coli infection.
-It is a serious condition where there is anaemia, a low platelet count in the blood and kidney damage.
+Usually associated with traveller's diarrhoea caused by a certain type of E. coli infection, haemolytic uraemic syndrome is a serious condition where there is anaemia, a low platelet count in the blood and kidney damage.
 It is more common in children.
 If recognised and treated, most people recover well.

-- Guillain-Barré syndrome may rarely be triggered by campylobacter infection, one of the causes of traveller's diarrhoea.
-This is a condition that affects the nerves throughout your body and limbs, causing weakness and sensory problems.
+This condition may rarely be triggered by campylobacter infection, one of the causes of traveller's diarrhoea.
+It affects the nerves throughout your body and limbs, causing weakness and sensory problems.
 See the separate leaflet called Guillain-Barré syndrome for more details.

 As mentioned above, symptoms are usually short-lived and the illness is usually mild with most people making a full recovery within in few days.
 However, a few people with traveller's diarrhoea develop persistent (chronic) diarrhoea that can last for one month or more.
 It is also possible to have a second 'bout' of traveller's diarrhoea during the same trip.
 Having it once does not seem to protect you against future infection.